gabman15/animeclubpointsbot/README.md

 run "run.sh" (./run.sh) to start the bot

-"./run.sh &" to keep it running in background
+run "run-daemon.sh" (./run-daemon.sh) to keep it running in background